abressam/antlr-RA1/README.md

 * (MEM): returns the value stored in memory.
 If the memory has not been used, it returns the real number zero.

 Unlike the previous work, where we were supposed to program a "functional" calculator, i.e., one that displayed the results of the operations, here it was not necessary to present the results related to the operations of the test files, only the syntactic trees.

+## Development

+### I. The Grammar

+The work was developed in antlr4 and compiled using the Java language.
+The grammar was defined as follows: